Golden-Ratio Multiplier

 TL;DR

-Bitcoin's price plotted against seven Fibonacci multiples of its 350-day moving average.
-The bands rise with the MA over time, so a price at ×5 in 2017 is in the same regime as a price at ×5 in 2025 — even though the dollar values differ by orders of magnitude.
+Bitcoin's price plotted against seven Fibonacci multiples of its 350-day moving average — ×1.6, 2, 3, 5, 8, 13, 21.
+The bands ride up with the MA, so a touch of ×5 in 2017 sits in the same regime as ×5 today, even though the dollar prices differ by orders of magnitude.

 The chart plots Bitcoin's daily close as a single line, with seven Fibonacci-multiple bands of the 350-day moving average laid behind it.
-The lowest band starts at the 350DMA itself; six more bands rise from there at multiples of ×1.6, ×2, ×3, ×5, ×8, ×13, and ×21.
-The colour ramp runs cool to warm so the lower bands read as accumulation regimes and the upper bands read as late-cycle excess.
+The lowest band starts at the 350DMA itself; six more rise from there at multiples of ×1.6, ×2, ×3, ×5, ×8, ×13, and ×21.
+Because every band is a fixed multiple of the same slow-moving average, the picture is scale-free: it reads the cycle by distance above the baseline, not by dollar price, so the ×1.6 boundary means the same thing at $300 in 2015 as it does at $90,000 today.
+The colour ramp runs cool to warm — lower bands read as accumulation regimes, upper bands as late-cycle excess.

 The input is the daily Bitcoin USD close history (see data sources).
 For every day t: